Navigating A Relationship With A Clingy Boyfriend: Mental Health And Behavior Tips

 Signs that you have a clingy boyfriend

 While some behavior may indicate neediness in an obvious way, other interactions may leave you questioning whether your boyfriend is clingy.
-If you aren't sure whether you’re experiencing this type of behavior in your relationship, here are some signs that you have a clingy boyfriend.
+If you aren't sure whether you’re experiencing this type of behavior in your relationship, here are some signs of a clingy boyfriend.

 • He tags along.
 It's nice to spend time with your boyfriend, but a bit of space can also be healthy.
 If your boyfriend is clingy, he might invite himself to nights out with your friends or even show up places unannounced.